valentinlauret/website2/content/authors/admin/_index.md

 #- Principal Investigators
 ---

-I'm a PhD student at the [University of Montpellier](https://www.umontpellier.fr/en/) supervised by [Olivier Gimenez](https://oliviergimenez.github.io/).
-I'm a member of [Human-Animal Interaction group](https://human-animal-interactions.github.io/) at the Center for Evolutionary and Functional Ecology ([CEFE - CNRS](https://www.cefe.cnrs.fr/en/)).
+I'm a Postdoc working for integrating spatial data into population modeling at the Center for Evolutionary and Functional Ecology ([CEFE - CNRS](https://www.cefe.cnrs.fr/en/)) supervised by [Aurélien Besnard](https://www.cefe.cnrs.fr/fr/actus/44-french/recherche/bc/bev/291-aurelien-besnard) as a member of [Human-Animal Interaction group](https://human-animal-interactions.github.io/).
+I'm onboard the Migralion project, an ambituous research program funded by the [French Biodiversity Office](https://ofb.gouv.fr/en) aiming at studying birds & bats migration in the Gulf of Lion (Northwestern Mediterranean Sea).
+I'm in charge of developing population models integrating telemetry, count, and ringing data.

-My research is on applied biodiversity conservation, with a particular interest in interdisciplinary approaches.
-I use statistical ecology and social sciences and collaborate with wildlife managers and stakeholders to inform public policies.
+Overall, my research focuses on applied biodiversity conservation, with a particular interest in interdisciplinary approaches using statistical ecology and social sciences to work with wildlife managers and stakeholders to inform public policies.

 Please, do not hesitate to [contact me](mailto:valentin.lauret@ens-lyon.fr) for any question or information ! :left_arrow: :postbox:

-_All the photos are my own_
+_All photos credits are mine_